anoonan3805/anoonan.github.io/index.md

 `2016`
 __SoftStack Factory__ San Diego, CA<br>
-14 week intensive bootcamp dedicated to learning a complete technology stack and best practices regarding technology and corporate etiquette.<br>
+14 week intensive bootcamp dedicated to learning a complete technology stack and best practices regarding technology and corporate etiquette.
 Emphasis on mobile app development, using a hybrid approach that delivers native apps and backend services using an MBaaS.<br>

 `2007-2011`